- Life & Money

 How do I submit the FAFSA?

 Now that everything’s in order, it’s time to actually fill out the FAFSA.
-The easiest ways to do so are online at fafsa.gov.
+The easiest way to do so is online..
 If you prefer, you can download and print out a PDF FAFSA form to complete and mail in.

 The financial aid office at your child’s college will use the FAFSA to determine how much financial aid he or she is eligible to receive.
 The office calculates financial need by subtracting your expected family contribution (EFC) from the total cost of attendance (COA).
 So, for instance, if your total COA is $20,000 and your EFC is $15,000, your financial need is $5,000.